apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 ---
 title: Using DevTools
-description: Learn how to use browser DevTools, CSS selectors, and JavaScript to collect data from a website.
+description: Learn how to use browser DevTools, CSS selectors, and JavaScript via the DevTools console to collect data from a website.
 menuWeight: 2
 paths:
     - web-scraping-for-beginners/data-collection/using-devtools